torquebox/torquebox.org/news/2012-08-27-torquebox-2-1-1-released.md

   first requests to hit the newly deployed application.

-* Anyone using TorqueBox::Backgroundable with backgroundable methods that took longer than 5 minutes to complete have probably seen various errors in their logs related to the Arjuna library and transactions.
+* Anyone using TorqueBox::Backgroundable with backgroundable methods that took longer than 5 minutes to complete has probably seen various errors in their logs related to the Arjuna library and transactions.
 To fix these errors, Backgroundable no longer runs inside an XA transaction by default.
 If you were relying on the